Emanuele Filiberto of Savoy, Prince of Venice: Early life and family

 Emanuele Filiberto was born in Geneva, Switzerland, the only child of Vittorio Emanuele, Prince of Naples, a claimant to the headship of the House of Savoy, and his wife, Marina Doria, a Swiss former water ski champion.
 Through his paternal grandmother, Marie-José of Belgium, Emanuele Filiberto is a second cousin of King Philippe of Belgium and Grand Duke Henri of Luxembourg and a third cousin to Franz, Duke of Bavaria.
 Through his paternal grandfather, Umberto II of Italy, Filiberto is a first cousin once removed of former Tsar Simeon II of Bulgaria.

 On 10 November 2002, he accompanied his father and mother to Italy, following revocation of the provision in the Italian constitution that forbade the male Savoy descendants of kings of Italy from setting foot in the country.
 On the three-day trip, he accompanied his parents on a visit to the Vatican City for a twenty-minute audience with Pope John Paul II.
 He also appeared in a television commercial for a brand of olives, in which he said they made you "feel like a king".

 On 25 September 2003, he married Clotilde Courau, a French actress, in Rome.
 The best man was Albert II, Prince of Monaco; among the 1,200 guests were Valentino Garavani – who had designed the wedding dress – and Pierre Cardin.

 In 2007, Filiberto formally requested that the Italian Republic pay him financial damages of 90 million euros.
 The claim is based on suffering moral injustice during the exile, and was filed along with his father's request for 170 million euros.
 The government of Italy rejected the demand and, in response, indicated that it may seek damages for historic grievances.

 As of 2022, Emanuele Filiberto has been leading an effort to gain ownership of the Savoyard Royal Regalia as the private property of the House of Savoy.
 However, he has said that he will not make a similar claim to the Italian Crown Jewels, as "they are no longer ours".
 The jewels are estimated to be worth $335 million and have been held by the Italian government since the abolition of the monarchy in 1946.

-In 2025, Vanity Fair magazine reported gossip that he was dating Mexican model Adriana Abascal.